notquitehere/QtQuick3ThingsTutorial/README.md

-Code for the Qt Quick 3 Things To Do List Tutorial.
+Code for my Qt Quick 3 Things To Do List Tutorial available at http://tamarisk.it/tag/qtquick.